Italy's Bassino beats Shiffrin to gold in super-G at worlds

 The silver is Shiffrin’s 12th medal in 15 career world championship races and came two days after the American was heading for a possible medal in the combined event before straddling the third-to-last gate in the slalom portion.
 Federica Brignone won that race.

+She said she expected Bassino to do well after seeing her shortly before the race.

+“I could see her in the start, she looked in the right zone,” Shiffrin said.
+“I could see it she has the flow and I got like: now I have to focus on myself and stop looking at Marta.”

-Bassino earned her second gold after winning the parallel event at her home worlds two years ago.
+Bassino earned her second gold after sharing victory with Austria’s Katharina Liensberger in the parallel event at her home worlds two years ago.
 She became the second Italian skier to win the women’s super-G world title, after Isolde Kostner won back-to-back golds in the mid-1990s.

 Bassino is yet to win a super-G on the World Cup circuit, but did finish third in two races in January.